 Sew along the pinned seams, then turn the bag RS out.
 Topstitch where the pieces are joined at the opening of the bag to neaten.

-Create box corners to finish the bag.
+Create box corners to finish the bento bag sewing pattern.
 Turn the bag to the WS and draw a pencil line 5cm (2in) in from each corner.

 Sew along the line and trim the excess fabric.
 Turn the bag RS out and tie the sides into a bow.

 Ta da!
-Your bag is finished & ready to take out to play.
+Your bento bag sewing pattern is finished & ready to take out to play.